 - Artwork: includes graphic design, installation pieces, photography, and paintings.

 - Creative writing pieces: includes short stories, poetry, and excerpts from larger works of all genres.
 (500 to 5,000 words)

 - Short films and documentaries to be featured on our website.
-Please contact the AAPR for more information regarding submission guidelines.

 - All figures, tables, and charts must be clear, easy to understand, and submitted as separate files.